aliyehebrahimi/rsa_cryptosystem/README.md

 - **Small Primes**: This implementation uses small prime numbers (100 to 1000) for simplicity.
 Real-world RSA uses much larger primes (e.g., 2048-bit) for security.
 - **No Padding**: The code does not implement padding schemes like OAEP, making it unsuitable for production use.
 - **Character-by-Character Encryption**: The implementation encrypts each character individually, which is inefficient and insecure for real applications.
-- **Educational Purpose**: This code is designed for learning and demonstration, not for secure communication.

 ## Security Notes
 - Use large prime numbers (e.g., 2048-bit or higher) in production systems.